Antioxidant might sound like a big wellness buzzword, but at its core, it’s simply your body’s best friend.

 Anthocyanins: Grapes, berries, and eggplants

-A well-balanced diet comprising whole foods is good to obtain different antioxidants.
-A healthy diet cannot be replaced with supplements.
 It is not safe to opt for supplements of antioxidants instead of natural food sources.
 It is always important to consult a doctor before considering supplement intake.

-Ensuring a regular intake of nutritious and well-balanced food is a key to obtaining health benefits from our diet.
+Ensuring a regular intake of nutritious and well-balanced food is key to obtaining health benefits from our diet.

 Reference: